San Diego Backyard Putting Greens: Cost, Speed, Design, and Compliance

 Target Stimp Infill (approx. lbs/sf) Brushing Rolling Notes

-Maintenance for speed: broom/brush monthly, top up infill annually as needed, and roll before events.
-Shade, debris, and heavy foot traffic can change speeds—tune accordingly.
+Maintenance for speed: Broom/brush monthly, top up infill annually as needed, and roll before events.
+Shade, debris, and heavy foot traffic can change speeds.
+We include a follow-up speed tune visit after the fibers have settled.

 Drainage (What Inspectors Expect)

-• Permeable assembly: Standard 3–4″ base + 0.5–1″ screened fines, compacted and laser‑graded with cross‑slope ~1.5–2.0% to on‑site infiltration.
-High‑permeability turf backings help move water through the profile.
+Permeable assembly: Standard 3 to 4 inch base + 0.5 to 1 inch screened fines, compacted and laser-graded with cross-slope approximately 1.5 to 2.0% to on-site infiltration.
+High-permeability turf backings help move water through the profile.

-• At structures: Maintain positive drainage away from buildings per CRC R401.3 (~6″ fall in first 10′).
-Where space is limited, use shallow swales/drains to keep water off foundations and out of neighbor/ROW.
+At structures: Maintain positive drainage away from buildings per CRC R401.3 (approximately 6 inches fall in the first 10 feet).
+Where space is limited, use shallow swales or drains to keep water off foundations and out of the neighbor’s property or ROW.

-• Subdrains: Use only where necessary and keep private (no curb or storm tie‑ins without Right‑of‑Way approval).
+Subdrains: Use only where necessary and keep private (no curb or storm tie-ins without Right-of-Way approval).
+For more on drainage engineering across the full property, see our Hardscape Engineering Guide.

-• May require permits: (a) retaining walls ≥3′ or with surcharge (building permit), (b) new hard‑wired electrical/lighting or circuits (electrical permit; many are simple no‑plan permits), (c) grading above City/County thresholds (use City Private Grading checklist; include DS‑560), (d) any work in the public right‑of‑way (parkway/curb/cores/tie‑ins) which often requires a Right‑of‑Way permit and an EMRA if a private feature is kept in ROW.
+May require permits: (a) Retaining walls 3 feet or taller or with surcharge (building permit). (b) New hard-wired electrical/lighting or circuits (electrical permit). (c) Grading above City/County thresholds (use City Private Grading checklist; include DS-560). (d) Any work in the public right-of-way (parkway/curb/cores/tie-ins) which often requires a ROW permit and an EMRA if a private feature is kept in ROW.

-• Stormwater: We design for on‑site infiltration and use construction BMPs.
-It’s illegal to discharge irrigation or rinse water to the street/storm drains.
-Discharging to the sanitary sewer is not a general option; it requires separate authorization under the City/County wastewater programs and is typically limited to permitted/commercial scenarios.
+Stormwater: We design for on-site infiltration and use construction BMPs.
+It is illegal to discharge irrigation or rinse water to the street/storm drains.
+Discharging to the sanitary sewer is not a general option; it requires separate authorization and is typically limited to permitted/commercial scenarios.

-• Overlays: Sites in Coastal Overlay, ESL (Environmentally Sensitive Lands), or historic districts can add steps.
-In Very High Fire Hazard Severity Zones, maintain ember‑resistant Zone 0 (0–5 ft) near structures when detailing edges, mulch, and fixtures.
+Overlays: Sites in Coastal Overlay, ESL (Environmentally Sensitive Lands), or historic districts can add steps.
+In Very High Fire Hazard Severity Zones, maintain ember-resistant Zone 0 (0 to 5 feet) near structures when detailing edges, mulch, and fixtures.
+For overlay-specific guidance, see our Coastal-Grade Guide and WUI Fire-Smart Guide.

-• Neighbor cities & HOAs: Encinitas/Carlsbad prohibit non‑stormwater runoff into the MS4; Rancho Santa Fe projects need RSF Association Art Jury approval in addition to County rules.
+Neighbor cities and HOAs: Encinitas and Carlsbad prohibit non-stormwater runoff into the MS4.
+Rancho Santa Fe projects need RSF Association Art Jury approval in addition to County rules.
+We screen all overlay and HOA requirements during the design phase.

 Common Pitfalls (and How We Avoid Them)

-• Too much slope → impossible to hold line.
-Keep main putt slopes ≤3%.
+Too much slope: Impossible to hold a putt line.
+Keep main putt slopes at 3% or less.

-• Seam chatter → orient seams with dominant rolls; feather infill at seams.
+Seam chatter: Orient seams with dominant roll lines; feather infill at seams.

-• Soft base → bumps in hot weather.
-Compact to spec; laser‑grade screenings.
+Soft base: Creates bumps in hot weather.
+Compact to spec; laser-grade screenings.

-• Overbuilding base → adds cost without benefit.
-Build the 3–4″ standard and only thicken where soils/contours demand.
+Overbuilding base: Adds cost without benefit.
+Build the 3 to 4 inch standard and only thicken where soils/contours demand it.

-• Flat/no breaks → boring practice.
-Add micro‑contours you can actually read.
+Flat/no breaks: Boring practice.
+Add micro-contours you can actually read on the green.

-• Water to street → violations.
-Infiltrate on site; never discharge to gutters.
+Water discharge to street: Illegal.
+Infiltrate on site; never discharge rinse or irrigation water to gutters or storm drains.

 Quote Comparison Checklist